Tap the text to show or hide reading controls.

 Kang Minho stumbled backward.

-“That one’s right there in plain sight, and I can at least fight it.
+“You felt nothing at the sight of a walking corpse, and now you overreact to this?”“That one’s right there in plain sight, and at least I can fight it.
 An earthbound spirit you can’t even see.”

 As for me…